 Alberto didn’t just implement my original ideas but looked at different ways to build on and improve them to achieve better results than my initial plans.
 He also didn’t shy away from advising if any of my ideas wouldn’t work well in the design.
 Something not everyone is prepared to do, and that I really appreciated at the time.
 His technical knowledge, coupled with his willingness to see the project through to completion, meaning he’s a valuable asset to any client or company, and I wouldn’t hesitate to recommend him.— Jono Hunt, client

 One of the best students I’ve had over the years I have been teaching.
 Creative, tireless, and always wanting to learn more and more.
 He always takes what he does very seriously, and he’s very accurate.
-In class, he showed a great interest in the contents of it and beyond.
-He learns very quickly and is constantly searching and learning new things on his own.
+In class, he showed a great interest in the contents and beyond.
+He learns very quickly and he is constantly searching and learning new things on his own.
 You can tell he loves it.
 Besides, he always showed a very positive attitude, friendly, and collaborative with his peers.— Ángel Corral, teacher

 Principal product designer, Design system Jun 2019 – Present